nisanthc/binance-influxdb/README.md

         3. Visualization: Format the table
         4. General: Give panel name
         5. Save the Dashboard
    3. Repeat the above step #2 by adding new panel in the same dashboard.
-And in the Queries section give the below query for ASKS
+And in the Queries section add the below query for ASKS

           SELECT "price", "quantity", "price"*"quantity"  as Total FROM "stock_retention".$BTCPAIRS WHERE ("category" = 'ASKS') AND $timeFilter

 ## Start Project

    1. Download or clone the project
-   2. Run the below jar file by giving pair either BTC or BNB as command line arguments. java -jar target\binance-influxdb-1.0.0.jar BTC
+   2. Run the below jar file by giving pair either BTC or BNB as command line argument. java -jar target\binance-influxdb-1.0.0.jar BTC
    3. Goto influx client and run the below query to verify the database update show measurements;
    4. Open Grafana and check the real time visualization.